 About me

-I am a fourth-year PhD candidate in the Biomedical Engineering program at New York University (NYU) Tandon School of Engineering, where I am advised by Dr. Rose T. Faghih at the Computational Medicine Lab (CML).
+I am a postdoctoral fellow in the Windreich Department of Artificial Intelligence and Human Health at Icahn School of Medicine at Mount Sinai, specializing in AI-driven modeling and inference.
+I have obtained my PhD in the Biomedical Engineering program at New York University (NYU) Tandon School of Engineering, where I was advised by Dr. Rose T. Faghih at the Computational Medicine Lab (CML).

-My research lies at the nexus of theory, computing, and data, with applications in computational neuroscience and physiological signal processing.
-The main objective of my research is to model and decode the hidden brain and health state of interest from the available source of information.
-Due to the complex anatomy and physiology of the human brain and body, decoding these hidden states encounters challenges such as inter-individual and intra-individual variability and sparsity of training data.
-My research aims to address these challenges by employing personalized, automated, and system-theoretic toolboxes that can decode the underlying states independent of training data and facilitate the intervention design process in a closed-loop architecture.
+My research lies at the nexus of theory, computing, and data, where I developed state-space frameworks to infer latent physiological conditions from multimodal data.
+Due to the complex human anatomy and physiology, inferring underlying physiological conditions poses challenges such as inter-individual and intra-individual variability and sparsity of data.
+My research aims to address these challenges by employing personalized, automated, and system-theoretic toolboxes that can infer the underlying physiological condition and facilitate the diagnosis and treatment.

 Selected Lines of Research